hsaghir/hsaghir.github.io/src/content/posts/2016-10-25-jupyter-notebook-on-a-remote-machine-linux.md

 cover: "/images/practical/jupyter-main-logo.svg"
 ---

+**The short version.** Run `jupyter notebook --no-browser --port=8889` on the remote machine, open an SSH tunnel that forwards a local port to 8889 on the remote, and point your local browser at `http://localhost:8888`.
+Full steps and copy-paste commands below.

 I typically use my computers at home to connect to my work computer.
 I setup xRDP to remote desktop into my work computer (Linux) which is OK but slow at times depending on the Internet connection.
 Since I usually use Jupyter notebook, I wanted to be able to run a Jupyter notebook server on my work computer and access it from my home computer browser.
 I did some search on the Internet and found a method that works, thought I'd share it here.